 Lymphomas are cancers of the lymphatic system.

-When you have lymphoma, some of your lymphocytes (specialised white blood cells that normally fight infection) are ‘out of control’.
+When you have lymphoma, some of your lymphocytes (specialized white blood cells that normally fight infection) are ‘out of control’.
 They divide in an abnormal way, or do not die when they should.
 These abnormal lymphocytes can collect in the lymph nodes, which are small oval swellings arranged in groups at various points along the course of the lymphatic drainage system.

 Lymphoma can affect lymph nodes in all parts of your body.
 It can also involve other organs, such as the spleen (part of the immune system) or your bone marrow.